 The broad goal of SCV is to collect better information about supply chain operations, improve efficiency, reduce risk, boost customer satisfaction and increase profits.
 Companies achieve these results via the improved planning, insights and supply chain execution delivered by supply chain management software.

 Success depends on access to real-time, shared data across every node in a supply chain network.
 Often, that means configuring a centralized control tower, or hub, where SCV software analyzes supply chain data, such as product demand, sales forecasts, material availability and more.
-It becomes a comprehensive source for decision-makers to review and manage all of a company’s supply chain activities.
+This control tower becomes a comprehensive source for decision-makers to review and manage all of a company’s supply chain activities.

-4 Reasons Why Supply Chain Visibility is Important
+4 Key Reasons Why Supply Chain Visibility Is Important

 Complexity: Modern supply chains are global.
 Extending insights across a diverse supplier network requires not just the right software and KPIs but a level of trust and transparency.
 It’s also the only way to head off logistical snafus that can damage customer relationships and erode profit margins.